-67 Marlborough was designed by Peabody and Stearns, architects, and built ca. 1878 as the home of Dr. Richard Manning Hodges, Jr., a physician and professor of surgery at Harvard, and his wife, Frances Gardner (White) Hodges.
-They previously had lived at 53 Mt.
-Vernon.
+67 Marlborough was designed by Peabody and Stearns, architects, and built in 1878-1879 by Thomas J, Whidden, mason, and Morton & Chesley, carpenters, for Dr. Richard Manning Hodges, Jr., a physician and professor of surgery at Harvard.

 The land for 67 Marlborough was purchased from the Commonwealth of Massachusetts on December 6, 1867, by Dr. Hodges’s father, Rev. Richard Manning Hodges.
 He and his wife, Elizabeth Quincy (Donnison) Hodges, lived in Cambridge.